Seven Easy Outdoor Plants for Everyone

 On the bush, once the flower is spent, you can deadhead it, cutting the stem back to the closest strong leaf.
 The blooms also make wonderful flowers for vases and can be harvested for this purpose.
 Just check for insects before bringing them in the house (I learned that the hard way!).

 Peonies prefer a rich, moist, well-draining soil.
 You should water your peony deeply, then let the soil almost dry out before watering again.
-For mature plants usually watering every 10 – 14 days is adequate.
+For mature plants, usually watering every 10 – 14 days is adequate.
 However, young plants just starting out will require more.

-And don’t plant these fellas too close to others plants that will compete for food, light and moisture.
+And don’t plant these fellas too close to other plants that will compete for food, light and moisture.
 They won’t like it.
 Good air circulation makes them happy.
 Besides, you don’t want to detract from their beautiful blooms.

 Daylily